 - Full House:

-- D.J. was trying to take a beer can away from two boys at a school dance when her uncle Jesse catches her in the hallway and wrongfully accuses her, until the two boys who were drinking confess to Jesse and he apologizes to D.J.
+- D.J. was trying to take a beer can away from three boys at a school dance when her uncle Jesse catches her in the hallway and wrongfully accuses her, until one of the boys who were drinking confess to Jesse (after he apologizes to D.J.).
 Slightly different in the respect that D.J. did get to tell her side of the story, but even after answering every one of Jesse's questions, he still didn't believe her and didn't even consider the possibility she was telling the truth.

 - Jesse himself became the victim of this trope the following season when he tried to borrow a truck to get to his wedding to Rebecca on time, only for the sheriff, who is also the driver's cousin, to arrest him for stealing the truck.
 Laser-Guided Karma, anyone?